Traveling to Italy during Covid-19: What you need to know before you go - Local News 8

 Tourism is not currently allowed from any other country.
 Since overnight stays must be registered with the authorities, there’s no chance of sneaking in via a secondary country.

-However, on May 4, Prime Minister Mario Draghi announced plans for Italy to produce a national “green pass,” ahead of the European Union’s “vaccine passport” scheme.
+However, on May 4, Draghi announced plans for Italy to produce a national “green pass,” ahead of the European Union’s “vaccine passport” scheme.

 The pass will show that the holder has either been vaccinated, has recovered from Covid, or has tested negative.

 Draghi confirmed that tourists will qualify for the pass.
-He said the country hoped to launch it mid-May, though as of June 11, no details have yet been announced.
+He said the country hoped to launch it mid-May, though as of June 25, no details have yet been announced for visitors.

 What are the restrictions?